 Activity 2: Camouflage is an important part of animal survival.
 Using this link as your guide, discuss how animal skins help some animals blend into their environment.
 Collect the savanna animals you have at home such as the African elephant, lions, tigers, zebras, cheetah, baboon, wildebeest, snake, etc. Next, examine the animal skin and draw the pattern you see together with your child.
 If they like to draw they may want to tackle this on their own.
 If they need help, begin drawing the outline and have them color it in.
 Look at this blog for inspiration.

-(-) Alternatively this printout and this printout have some animal skin pictures you might want to use.
+(-) Alternatively this printout has some animal skin pictures you might want to use.
 Let’s practice matching animals to their skins.
 Print out the pages and match them to animal figurines or stuffed animals that have the same skin pattern.
-Take note that not all the animals in the second pdf are actually from the African savanna so pull out the ones that don’t belong.

 Tanzania in Africa is known for its lustrous savanna.
 Read the book We All Went on Safari – A Counting Journey through Tanzania.
 You will learn to count in Swahili and learn about the Maasai people.